protocol/launchpad/docs/filecoin/filecoin-cryptoeconomics.md

 #### Filecoin Economy Deep Dive | Filecoin Foundation – ZX Zhang

-In this video, Zixuan Zhang explains how filecoin mining is like Airbnb for the data on the internet.
+In this video, Zixuan Zhang explains how Filecoin is like Airbnb for data (storage) on the internet.
 Get a better understanding of the industry, the economy, the storage services, power, Filecoin content delivery, and more.

 {% embed url="https://www.youtube.com/watch?v=MbLyVt2rISQ" %}